Centered Performance Ratio, Pp

 A word of warning

-The Centered Performance Ratio, like all process parameters, is not well-defined until the underlying causal system is operated predictably.
+The centered performance ratio, like all process parameters, is not well-defined until the underlying causal system is operated predictably.
 Whenever a process is operated unpredictably, that is it is influenced by both common causes of routine variation and assignable causes of exceptional variation, the process parameters, including the process mean, the process standard deviation, and the process capability indices, will change over time.
 While we can always compute statistics regardless of the characterization (predictable or unpredictable), the only time this arithmetic can be used to estimate process parameters is when the process is operated predictably.
-When a process is operated unpredictably “the process parameters are changing and are therefore divorced from the statistics” used to calculate them.
-(Wheeler, More Capability Confusion, (Quality Digest, May 2017), 2).
+When a process is operated unpredictably “the process parameters are changing and are therefore divorced from the statistics” used to calculate them (Wheeler, More Capability Confusion, 2).

-It is for the above reasons that the Process Capability Indices should always be reported with the additional context of a process behavior chart and a capability histogram.
-The process behavior chart will characterize process behavior as either predictable or unpredictable.
-In doing so, it reveals the voice of the process.
-The capability histogram will visualize the relationship between the specification limits (space available) and the distribution.
-In doing so, the capability histogram reveals the relationship between the process and the voice of the customer.
+It is for the above reason that the process capability indices should always be reported with the additional context of a process behavior chart and a capability histogram.
+The process behavior chart will characterize process behavior as predictable or unpredictable.
+In doing so, it will reveal the voice of the process.
+The capability histogram will visualize the relationship between the specification limits (tolerance) and the process data.
+In doing so, the capability histogram reveals the relationship between the process data and the voice of the customer.